 A change in scope, including, but not limited to, a change from the approved use of vertebrate animals or involvement of human subjects, select agents or human embryonic stem cells.
 See following Q&A for more detail.

 Additional no cost-extensions beyond a first no-cost extension or late notification of an initial no-cost extension.

 Change in status of the PI or senior/key personnel named in the Notice of Award.

 Addition of a foreign component if not included in the original application, including a significant new foreign collaboration, requires NIGMS' prior approval; however, MIRA funds may be used to support a subcontract at a foreign institution only if the collaboration is essential to the PI's research program, represents a unique scientific opportunity and cannot be supported by the collaborator.

-A. You will need to notify your NIGMS program officer and grants management specialist of any significant changes to your animal research.
-Addition of animal studies and/or initiation of "delayed onset" studies requires NIGMS and NIH Office of Laboratory Welfare (NIH OLAW) administrative review prior to the start of these animal studies if you will be using funds from your R35 award.
+You will need to notify your NIGMS program officer and grants management specialist of any significant changes to your animal research.
+Addition of animal studies and/or initiation of "delayed onset" studies requires NIGMS and NIH Office of Laboratory Welfare (NIH OLAW) administrative review prior to the start of these animal studies if you will be using funds from your MIRA.
 Approval from your IACUC for any new animal studies that will be carried out or for any significant changes to your approved animal studies is also necessary.
-You will need to provide an updated VAS section and NIH OLAW will need to provide their written approval that you may proceed with your animal studies using your NIGMS R35 MIRA funds including for the purchase of any animals.
-For details, please see NIH Notice NOT-OD-14-126.
+You will need to provide an updated VAS section and NIH OLAW will need to provide their written approval that you may proceed with your animal studies using your NIGMS MIRA funds including for the purchase of any animals.
+For details, please see NIH Notice

-A. If you currently have grants administered by two or more different NIGMS program officials, the program director for your MIRA will be assigned by considering the scientific areas included in the MIRA application, NIGMS internal referral guidelines and discussion among NIGMS staff.
+If you currently have grants administered by two or more different NIGMS program officials, the program director for your MIRA will be assigned by considering the scientific areas included in the MIRA application, NIGMS internal referral guidelines and discussion among NIGMS staff.